Chapter 3:

 “Here?”
 The driver called back to his two passengers.
 “You guys sure you don’t want me to take you farther up?
 I can, it’s no problem.”

 “No, she’s right.
 This is fine.”
 They both exited the car.
 Nicolaus turned back and thanked the driver.
-“Thanks man.
-We appreciate it.
+“Thanks man, we appreciate it.
 I’ve never used the app before, but I’ll make sure to give you a good review!”

 “Really?
 That’s always good to hear…” The driver gestured for Nicolaus to come in close.
 “Listen buddy, may want to keep her close.
 She seems like a good girl.
 Don’t give up, trust me!”
 He then gave Nicolaus a thumbs’ up as he drove off down the road.

-(Mind your own business.)
+(Everyone wants to be in my business.)
 Nicolaus sighed then joined up with Katie who’d already started walking up towards Vernon’s home.
 “Now I’m getting nervous.”

 “Same.
 You don’t think that something really bad happened, do you?”